limkaihin/Sentimental-analysis-system/README.md

 Visual plotting uses Matplotlib with a headless‑safe backend, so figures can be saved without an interactive display.

-If using a Streamlit UI script in this repo, launch with py -m streamlit run streamlit_app.py from the root and set lexicon file paths in the app’s controls accordingly.
+If using a Streamlit UI script in this repo, launch with python -m streamlit run streamlit_app.python from the root and set lexicon file paths in the app’s controls accordingly.

 # Word segmentation utility